-We have also introduced an Approved Investment process for investors to access Customs Duty Incentives (import duty reductions, exemptions or the ability to delay duty payments).
+As part of this strategy, an Approved Investment process shall be available to access Customs Duty Incentives (import duty reductions, exemptions or the ability to delay duty payments).
 The process will confirm the bona fides of the investor through due diligence checks and establish that the proposed activity supports investment objectives.
 The Approved Investment will be either a new enterprise or the expansion of an existing enterprise; will have a beneficial effect on the economy of St. Helena; and will be adequately financed.